 Day 2 – Nadi to the Coral Coast

 Travel time: 1-2 hours depending on where you stay

 Now it’s time to get out of the city and start travelling along some of Viti’s Levu most picturesque coastline.
 The Coral Coast boasts some spectacular beaches, many of which are backed by resorts offering a range of food-related activities and restaurants.
 Additionally, the Sigatoka River provides access to remote inland villages where your foodie experience will become all the more cultural.
-Boat tours, such as Sigatoka River Safari, allow you to meet villagers, partake in a “Kava ceremony”, and be treated to a Fijian lunch.
-Alternatively, catch a cultural dinner show on Robinson Crusoe Island Resort or at Gecko’s Resort – both open to day-trippers.
+Boat tours, such as Sigatoka River Safari (more info on Viator and Tripadvisor), allow you to meet villagers, partake in a “kava ceremony”, and be treated to a Fijian lunch.
+Alternatively, catch a cultural dinner show on Likuri Island Resort or at Gecko’s Resort – both open to day-trippers.

 Accommodation on the Coral Coast for Foodies

 Self-catering accommodation on the Coral Coast: